Neighbourhood Plans help local communities play a direct role in planning the areas in which they live and work.

 Neighbourhood Plan Examinations and Council Determination

 Neighbourhood Plans were considered by full Council, as Local Planning Authority (LPA), on Thursday 15 November 2018 and the Council agreed that all three Decision Statements be adopted and published and that the Plans, as modified to meet the legal basic conditions, are submitted to a Referendum.
-The minutes of the Council meeting, including the decision statements, are included on Council meeting webpage.
+The minutes of the Council meeting, including the decision statements, are included on the Council meeting's page.

 Post Examination and Status of Neighbourhood Plans

-The Post Examination Plans with Modifications, as approved for Referendum, are available on the relevant Neighbourhood Plan webpage.
+The Post Examination Plans with Modifications, as approved for Referendum, are available on the relevant Neighbourhood Plan page.